wearefrank/frank-runner/README.md

       |--...
 ```

-The build.xml in the config projects need to have to following content (see
+The build.xml files in the config projects need to have to following content
-section [Installation](#installation) for the content of the build.xml that
+(see section [Installation](#installation) for the content of the build.xml
-should be added to the main project) (you can rename target restart to
+that should be added to the main project) (you can rename target restart to
 restart-&lt;projectname&gt; to have better overview on the Last Tasks list of
 the Task Explorer):